-Susan Kliewer is a native of Southern California, but has made Arizona her home for forty years.
+Susan Kliewer is a native of Southern California, but has made Arizona her home for fifty years.
 She spent five of those years at Marble Canyon Trading Post in a remote area of Northern Arizona, adjacent to the Navajo Reservation.
 A painter since the age of ten, Susan turned to sculpting in 1987, after working in an art casting foundry for ten years.

-Susan’s most recent accolade is for the prestigious “Best of Show” award at the 2018 Cowgirl Up! exhibition at the Desert Caballeros Western Museum for her bronze sculpture “Teton Warrior.”
+Susan’s most recent accolade is for the prestigious “First Place 3-Dimensional” award at the 2021 Cowgirl Up! exhibition at the Desert Caballeros Western Museum for her bronze sculpture “Desert Dreams.”

 Susan has been represented by Mountain Trails Galleries in Sedona, Arizona for over 30 years.

 Susan often uses her Native American friends and relatives as models to capture that special intimacy which is a hallmark of her work.
 Her depictions of Native Americans as well as cowboys and cowgirls in everyday life, from the past as well as the present are, as one critic said: “Truly heartfelt."

 “My work aims to show the common thread that underlies all human experience, and which, I hope brings us to a greater understanding between all people.”--Susan Kliewer